-While there have been many books written which describe specific "PMS diets" few of the recommendations contained therein are founded on scientific fact.
+While there have been many books written which describe specific "PMS diets," few of the recommendations contained therein are founded on scientific fact.
 Several simple dietary measures may afford relief for women with PMS.

-Most women with PMS, despite feelings of bloating and tension, show no absolute increase in weight, no change in girth and no signs of peripheral edema (3, 20).
-Older medical texts described an unexplained condition called "idiopathic edema" in which occasional women suddenly developed peripheral edema and weight gain associated, in most cases, with acute psychiatric symptoms.
-It is likely that this disorder was in fact an unusual form of PMS associated with acute fluid retention.
-Sudden shifts from low-sodium, low-carbohydrate intake to a diet high in these constituents can account for weight gain of as much as 5 kg in twenty four hours (32).
-Cravings for salty and sweet foods are commonly reported by PMS sufferers and these dietary alterations may account for unusual cases of premenstrual edema.
+Most women with PMDD, despite feelings of bloating and tension, show no absolute increase in weight, no change in girth and no signs of peripheral edema (3, 20).
+Sudden shifts from low-sodium, low-carbohydrate intake to a diet high in these constituents can account for weight gain of as much as 5 kg in 24 hours in rare cases (32).
+Cravings for salty and sweet foods are commonly reported by women with PMDD, and these dietary alterations may account for unusual cases of premenstrual edema.
 For this reason reduction in the intake of salt and refined carbohydrates may help prevent edema and swelling in occasional women with this manifestation of PMS.